vmware/terraform-provider-avi/website/docs/d/avi_image.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `cloud_info_values` - This field describes the cloud info specific to the base image.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `controller_info` - Controller package details.
 Field introduced in 18.2.6.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `controller_patch_name` - Mandatory controller patch name that is applied along with this base image.
 Field introduced in 18.2.10, 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `controller_patch_ref` - It references the controller-patch associated with the uber image.
 It is a reference to an object of type image.
 Field introduced in 18.2.8, 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `duration` - Time taken to upload the image in seconds.
 Field introduced in 21.1.3.
 Unit is sec.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `end_time` - Image upload end time.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `events` - Image events for image upload operation.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `img_state` - Status of the image.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `migrations` - This field describes the api migration related information.
 Field introduced in 18.2.6.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `name` - Name of the image.
 Field introduced in 18.2.6.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `progress` - Image upload progress which holds value between 0-100.
 Allowed values are 0-100.
 Field introduced in 21.1.3.
 Unit is percent.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `se_info` - Se package details.
 Field introduced in 18.2.6.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `se_patch_name` - Mandatory serviceengine patch name that is applied along with this base image.
 Field introduced in 18.2.10, 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `se_patch_ref` - It references the service engine patch associated with the uber image.
 It is a reference to an object of type image.
 Field introduced in 18.2.8, 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `start_time` - Image upload start time.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `tasks_completed` - Completed set of tasks for image upload.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `tenant_ref` - Tenant that this object belongs to.
 It is a reference to an object of type tenant.
 Field introduced in 18.2.6.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `total_tasks` - Total number of tasks for image upload.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `type` - Type of the image patch/system.
 Enum options - IMAGE_TYPE_PATCH, IMAGE_TYPE_SYSTEM, IMAGE_TYPE_MUST_CHECK.
 Field introduced in 18.2.6.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `uber_bundle` - Status to check if the image is an uber bundle.
 Field introduced in 18.2.8, 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `uuid` - Uuid of the image.
 Field introduced in 18.2.6.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.